 On Tuesday, we brought industry thought leaders together for a conversation on Sustainability: At the Intersection of Inventory Management and Digital Supply Chain.
 “Sustainability” has turned into a buzzword in business recently.
 We gathered experts to help us get down to the details of what it truly means to operate a business sustainably, what’s being done to tackle inventory management and supply chain issues in the retail industry, and how organizations today can take action to be environmentally and socially responsible throughout the product life cycle.

-While our expert panels generated a robust conversation with a breadth of valuable insight, here are our three biggest takeaways:
+While our expert panels generated a robust conversation with a breadth of valuable insight, here are our three biggest takeaways on achieving business sustainability:

 1. Supply chain startups are driving change within inventory management.

 According to panelist Natan Reddy, Senior Intelligence Analyst from CB Insights, supply chain startups generated $1B of funding globally back in 2014.
 This number is projected to increase to $12-13B in 2020, illustrating a massive need in the marketplace for technology to help solve supply chain and inventory management issues.
 These startups are tackling visibility, connectivity, and automation in different ways.
 Digital platforms like Celect are being built to help companies better forecast consumer demand, services like Happy Returns are being designed to take the headache out of returning products, and new forms of customized manufacturing are starting to appear across the industry—all in the name of reducing excess inventory and reducing waste.

 The value of this technology is evident in terms of enabling both small and large organizations to enact change.
 For example, Flexport, which was represented at the event by their Northeast GM Kaitlin Glancy, has developed a tool called Carbon Offset, which enables clients to track dollars and tons of CO2 saved by choosing different methods of freight forwarding within the Flexport user portal.